-Neighbourhood Heritage Tours with VHF offer a chance to discover different areas of the city while exploring a selection of private and community spaces.
+Neighbourhood Heritage Tours with VHF offered a chance to discover different areas of the city while exploring a selection of private and community spaces.
 Past tours include the unique, vibrant Grandview neighbourhood in 2019 and the diverse and culturally rich West End in 2018.

 The Grandview and Commercial Drive neighbourhood is one of Vancouver’s earliest suburbs and has been shaped by decades of history.
 A diverse area and a popular spot to call home for many new immigrants in the past, Grandview today is an energetic, multi-cultural neighbourhood full of historic places, architectural heritage, well-utilized community spaces and legacy businesses.
 This tour offered a chance to tour a number of heritage spaces in the Grandview area, each telling a unique part of the story.
 The stops were located between East Hastings Street and East 1st Avenue, and between Clark Drive and Nanaimo Street.

 Starting with the opening of the interurban rail line from Vancouver to New Westminster in 1891, there are layers of history to explore here.
 Now well-known for the vibrancy of Commercial Drive with its array of restaurants, cafes and businesses along with the influences of the Italian community in the post-war years, the neighbourhood that has grown around this walkable district offers a wide variety of residential and commercial development.
 Once the eastern boundary of the City of Vancouver, the unique vibrant character includes modest cottages, apartments, large mansions, and creative heritage adaptations.